viperproject/gobra-book/src/loops-binarysearch.md

 	return low
 }
 ```
-We will have to add a number of invariants until we can verify the function.
+We will have to add several invariants until we can verify the function.

 First Gobra complains that the `Index mid into arr[mid] might be negative.`